-- must be worn when: - touching blood, body fluids, mucous membranes, nonintact skin and contaminated objects - o performing venipuncture or vascular access procedures - o processing specimens - o performing invasive procedures. - must be changed between tasks if contaminated even when caring for the same patient. - must be removed promptly after use and new gloves must be donned before caring for another patient. - c.
-Mask, Eye Protection, Face Shield must be worn during patient care activities that may generate splashes of blood, body fluids, secretions, excretions or bone chips. - d.
-Gowns must be worn during patient care activities that may generate splashes of blood, body fluids, secretions or excretions to protect skin and clothing.
-Soiled gowns must be removed as soon as possible followed by prompt handwashing. - e.
-Dispose of all biohazard material, including blood, body fluids, and microbiological culture, as infectious. - f.
-Never pipette by mouth. - g.
-Disinfect work surfaces after a spill and when work is complete.
-Appropriate disinfectants include 35% isopropyl alcohol and 10% chlorine bleach. - h.
-Eliminate the use of needles/sharps whenever possible.
-Use medical devices with safety features. - i.
-Use sharps in a safe, controlled environment whenever possible, with a sharps container nearby.
+- Must be worn when performing invasive procedures - Must be worn when touching blood, body fluids, mucous membranes, non-intact skin, and contaminated objects - Must be worn when performing venipuncture or vascular access processing specimens - Must be changed between tasks if contaminated when caring for the same patient - Must be removed promptly after use and new gloves must be donned before caring for another patient - C. Mask, Eye Protection, Face Shield must be worn during patient care activities that may generate splashes of blood, body fluids, secretions, excretions or bone chips. - D. Gowns must be worn during patient care activities that may generate splashes of blood, body fluids, secretions or excretions to protect skin and clothing.
+Soiled gowns must be removed as soon as possible followed by prompt handwashing. - E. Dispose of all biohazard material, (e.g. blood, body fluids, and microbiological culture) as infectious material. - F. Never pipette by mouth. - G. Disinfect work surfaces after a spill and when work is complete.
+Appropriate disinfectants include 35% isopropyl alcohol and 10% chlorine bleach. - H. Eliminate the use of needles/sharps whenever possible.
+Use medical devices with safety features. - I. Use sharps in a safe, controlled environment whenever possible, with a sharps container nearby.
 Use safe techniques when using, handling, cleaning or disposing of sharp instruments and devices.
 Never recap used needles, do not remove used needles from disposable syringes by hand and do not bend, break or otherwise manipulate used needles by hand.
-Place all used sharps in appropriate puncture-resistant containers. - j.
-Use mouthpieces, resuscitation bags or other ventilation devices when mouth-to-mouth resuscitation is required.
+Place all used sharps in appropriate puncture-resistant containers. - J. Use mouthpieces, resuscitation bags or other ventilation devices when mouth-to-mouth resuscitation is required.